Competing types in preferential attachment graphs with community structure: Proofs

-Iterating this procedure therefore gives upper and lower bounds for community $i$ which converge to the same value, and this holds for every community with probability at least $1-\sum_{j\geq 0}\zeta_j>0$.
-The initial bounds obtained ensure that each limit is in the desired range (though different communities in $S_1$ may converge to different limits, and likewise for $S_2$).
+Iterating this procedure therefore gives upper and lower bounds for community $i$ which converge to the same value, and this holds for every community with probability at least $1-3\sum_{n\geq 0}\zeta_n>0$ by suitable choice of $\zeta_n$.